HubTou/PNU/README.md

 * This place is a both a challenge description and a placeholder for publishing unix tools rewrites made by or with my son, or others.

 ## Pre-requisites:
-* All commands need to be [PEP 8](https://www.python.org/dev/peps/pep-0008/) compliant (which you can check with [pylint](https://www.pylint.org/)).
+* Aim to be [PEP 8](https://www.python.org/dev/peps/pep-0008/) compliant (which you can check with [pylint](https://www.pylint.org/)).
 * Provide a script for testing the new command against the installed one.
 * Test execution under Windows for the portability goal.
 * Eventually, use [Black](https://github.com/psf/black), "The Uncompromising Code Formatter", to format your code in a standard way.

 ## Suggested tasks and progression:
 The following, [D&D](https://en.wikipedia.org/wiki/Dungeons_%26_Dragons) inspired, level structure is proposed for gamification.
-It would also be fun to set level bosses and associated trophies.
+It would also be fun to set level bosses and associated trophies :-)

 The [Python Standard Library](https://docs.python.org/3/library/index.html) online documentation and the online book [Automate the Boring Stuff with Python](https://automatetheboringstuff.com/) could be useful to progress quickly.